vleam/vue

 Entrypoint for component definition. optionally piped to a

-and/or with_n_nullable_props
+with_n_props and/or with_n_nullable_props and/or with_emits

-functions, and must be finally piped to setup
+functions, and must be finally piped to setup.

-is a list of #(component_name, fn() -> Component) tuples.
+components is a list of #(component_name, fn() -> Component) tuples.
 There

 are three possible ways to gain access to components: